Friday, May 1, 2015

 Minnesota Administrative Rule 8710.7200, Subpart 8 regarding the period for earning clock hours indicates that, “An applicant requesting renewal of a license to teach must earn a minimum of 125 clock hours during each five-year period preceding application for licensure renewal.
 An applicant may not bank clock hours for purposes of re-licensure, but clock hours earned after an application for renewal has been submitted may be applied to the next renewal period.”

-40. Are there any new state requirements for teachers on the horizon?
+40. Are there any new state requirements for teachers?

-The changes will apply to all teaching licenses renewed on or after August 1, 2015.
+The teaching licenses renewal changes effective August 1, 2015.

 At the present time, the electronic reporting system managed by Educator Licensing at MDE does not include the option to report continuing education that addresses instruction of English language learners.
 Per the language of the statute, continuing education committees must ensure that the reflective statements provided by all teachers for the purposes of licensure renewal include evidence of growth in this area.
 It is anticipated that the electronic reporting system for licensure renewal will be updated to reflect this change at a later date and appreciate the consideration of local committees until such time as the change is implemented.